New Zealand fisherman’s ocean rescue of toddler ‘miraculous’

-WELLINGTON, New Zealand (AP) — A New Zealand fisherman has plucked a toddler from the ocean in a “miraculous” rescue after thinking he was watching a doll float past.
+WELLINGTON, New Zealand (AP) — A New Zealand fisherman plucked a toddler from the ocean in a “miraculous” rescue after thinking he was watching a doll float past.

 Gus Hutt was at the beach checking his fishing lines at about 7:15 a.m. on Oct.
-26 when he spotted the 18-month-old boy.
-He told the Whakatane Beacon newspaper that the face looked like porcelain and he thought it was a doll until he heard a squeak and realized with shock that the toddler was still alive.
+26 when he spotted the 18-month-old boy and reached out and grabbed his arm.

-The boy had escaped from his parent’s tent after the family had camped at Matata Beach on the North Island.
+“Even then, I still thought it was just a doll,” he told local newspaper the Whakatane Beacon.
+“His face looked just like porcelain with his short hair wetted down.
+But then he let out a little squeak and I thought ‘Oh god, this is a baby and it’s alive.'”

-Murphy’s Holiday Camp co-owner Rebecca Salter told The Associated Press that the rescue was “miraculous and fateful” after Hutt had decided to fish at a different spot than usual.
+The boy, Malachi Reeve, had escaped from his parent’s tent while they were sleeping while the family was camping at Matata Beach on the North Island during the quiet spring season.

 Most Read Nation & World Stories